 Beyond All Things Is The Sea

 The ocean serves as the metaphor, where ancient knowledge and rhythms reside, but of course we have the ocean within us.
-We are created in an internal salt water sea, and we then move forward in life with these vital internal channels, bays and currents guiding us.
+We are created in an internal salt water sea.
+We then move forward in life with these vital internal channels, bays and currents guiding us.

 Road Trip Redux

 When I was writing The Speed of Mercy, at times Thelma and Louise came to me, two women on the run from a merciless world in which they no longer saw any harbours of safety.
 They choose death.
 In The Speed of Mercy, Mal, Stella and Dianne, don’t choose death – they seize and embody magnificent lives they didn’t know existed.
 And they don’t find a harbour – they instead find that endless ocean that is life, where they are forevermore at home.

 Women writers, of all ages, still have thrust upon them the stories of Perseus, Odysseus, Heracles, King Arthur, Harry Potter, On the Road, Of Mice and Men, The Catcher in the Rye, The Lord of the Rings—stories of men and their search for home and voice.

 If Thelma and Louise were Thad and Louis, would we call it Chick Lit?
 Or Hound Dog Lit?
 No, it would be an important cinematic exploration on desperate male friends finally breaking free from social and class constraints thrust upon them, come what may.

 “Her sentences are fluid, long and filled with emotion much like Jack Kerouac’s coming of age stories.”